numba/numba/docs/src/CUDAufunc.rst

 CUDA Ufuncs and Generalized Ufuncs
 ==================================

-This page describes the CUDA ufunc-like object returned from Vectorize.build_ufunc and GUVectorize.build_ufunc.
+This page describes the CUDA ufunc-like object.

 To support the programming pattern of CUDA programs, CUDA Vectorize and GUVectorize cannot produce a conventional ufunc.
 Instead, a ufunc-like